 - In spring 2012, the County completed an 80 percent design on Phase 2.
 An environmental assessment was shared with County advisory commissions and residents.
 This assessment evaluated the trail construction’s likely impact on tress as the initial assessment identified approximately 185 trees that may be removed.
 Modifications to the design have reduced the likely impact to about 84 trees and as many as 160 trees will be replanted in the area.

 - In fall 2015, County staff decided to relocate much of the northern section of the new trail onto the shoulder of Washington Boulevard to reduce the need for constructing retaining walls and will minimize impacts to adjacent trees and landscaped area.

-- March and April 2016 – County staff will meet with relevant County advisory commissions/committees.
+- April and June 2016 – County staff met with relevant County advisory commissions/committees.

 - March 2016 - County staff met with the Penrose Civic Association and presented updated plans and discussed the process for trail construction.
 3 15 16 Presentation

 - Fall 2015/winter 2016 - County staff is working with the design engineer to relocate much of the proposed trail onto the Washington Boulevard shoulder to minimize impact to current trees and landscaped area.

 - Summer 2015 – County staff worked with VDOT regarding concepts for redesign for a portion of the trail that could further reduce impacts on trees and vegetation along Washington Blvd.

 - Fall 2014 – Presentation to Park and Recreation Commission.